MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.152 20251226 =

+* Security: Hardcoded the MCC API server IP addresses, so any MCC activity is restricted.

 = 2.151 20251214 =
 * Added: Admin alert for security messages.